fprasx/unlocked/mdbook/src/code/ops/push.md

 the concurrent semantics of the vector during implementation.
 The first thing we do is load in the `Descriptor` and `WriteDescriptor`.
 This is actually harder than it might seem, as we're working with `unsafe` things like raw pointers.
 We need to be very careful.
-But wait, there's one more thing I want to cover, and that's _exponential backoff_!
+But wait, there's one more thing we should cover, and that's _exponential backoff_!

 ## Exponential Backoff